Higher rank antipodality: Equivalent descriptions of joint antipodality and volume-bounds

-The statement of Theorem~\ref{thm:upperbound} follows. \end{proof} The main idea of the proof above, that is, to consider smaller homothetic copies of $S$ inside $S$ and compute volume is due to Danzer and Gr\"unbaum \cite{DG1962}, our adaptation relies on the observation that it can be applied in the present context using an arrangement of homothets that do not cover any point more than $k$-fold.
+The statement of Theorem~\ref{thm:upperbound} follows. \end{proof} The main idea of the proof above, that is, to consider smaller dilates of $S$ inside $S$ and compute volume is due to Danzer and Gr\"unbaum \cite{DG1962}, our adaptation relies on the observation that it can be applied in the present context using an arrangement of dilates that do not cover any point more than $k$-fold.